 In a series circuit, components are connected end-to-end, forming a single loop.
-There is only one path for the current to take—if that path is broken, the entire circuit fails.
+There is only one path for the current to take.
+If that path is broken, the entire circuit fails.

 Visual Representation